auth0/docs/articles/applications/machine-to-machine.md

 ---
 # Machine to Machine Applications

-Machine to Machine applications are used when you want to invoke an API from a non-interactive application like a service, a command line tool, IoT device, etc. They use the [OAuth 2.0 Client Credentials Grant](/api-auth/grant/client-credentials).
+Machine to Machine applications are used when you want to invoke an API from a non-interactive application like a service, a command line tool, IoT device, etc., using the [OAuth 2.0 Client Credentials Grant](/api-auth/grant/client-credentials).

 To create a new Machine to Machine application: